wchristner/rasberry-pi-kiosk/README.md

 This repository demonstrates a QA testing workflow, including planning, test execution, bug reporting, and final reporting.
-It is designed to showcase the skills of a Junior QA Tester.
+It is designed to showcase the skills of technical writing

 ---